Our history and our future

 Vision: Helping create a city of safe neighborhoods, where everyone is secure, supported, free of violence, and prepared for lifelong success.

-Assist in and Promote the Increase of Eonomic, Social, and Educational Opportunities
+Assist in and promote the increase of economic, social, and educational opportunities

 Manage Community Violence Reduction Plans